kkwentus/audit_client_setup/README.md

 The audit cookbook is the mechanism for how chef-client can automatically executes compliance (i.e. InSpec) profiles against nodes, allowing for continous compliance (vs a one-time remote scan).
 Once the audit cookbook is in your runlist for a node, it will always be executed at the end of a chef-client run so that the data in Chef Automate reflects the state of the latest compliance vs the very latest desired state that chef-client has enforced.

-In order for this cookbook to properly run a compliance profile in your environment, make sure and update the name of the compliance profile to include your Automate username with admin permissions.
+In order for this cookbook to properly run a compliance profile in your environment, make sure and update the name of the compliance profile in the default.rb to be set to your Automate username with admin permissions.

-   * For example, my Automate user is chefadmin and the profile I want is linux-baseline, thus "compliance: chefadmin/linux-baseline" that is coded in this cookbook.
+   * For example, my Automate user is chefadmin and the profile I want is linux-baseline, thus "compliance: chefadmin/linux-baseline" that is the value that is coded in this cookbook.
+Unless you happen to have a "chefadmin" user, this will not work.

 In this example only one profile is being set depending on the type of OS, but multiple profiles can be defined and run against a node.